sceptix-club/sjec-30-days-of-code/day-15/README.md

 - 2736

 ### Input Format
-A string `s` in representing a number in Roman numerals.
+A string `s` representing a number in Roman numerals.
 Make sure your code works on both uppercase and lowercase strings.

 ### Output Format